m-thalmann/Cookbook/README.md

 ## Description

 Cookbook is a web application that stores all your favorite recipes.
-Self-hosting gives you full control over the precious, secret family recipes and lets you share them with your friends.
+Self-hosting gives you full control over your personal recipes and lets you share them with your friends and family.

 ![Cookbook](docs/images/cookbook.png)